⚜ Acoustic: Grands & Baby Grands | Upright Pianos

 Yamaha uses Spruce for the keys on all models of pianos.
 Spruce is very light and possesses a very high ratio of strength to weight.
 It is ideal for key construction, even though its cost is greater than either sugar pine or bass wood.
 Yamaha keyboards respond quickly providing fast repetition for the most intricate piece of music.
 Yamaha keyboards withstand heavy use over years of fortissimo passages.

-The ultimate expression of the piano maker’s art.
+The ultimate expression of the pianos maker’s art

 Over a century of distinguished grand piano making

 Unparalleled in their beauty and musical range, grand pianos are the ultimate expression of the piano maker’s art.
 Yamaha is proud to present a comprehensive line of incomparable grands, reflecting the very latest in Yamaha acoustic and technological advances.

 Yamaha grand pianos are fashioned from the finest aged woods and the world’s most advanced materials.
 Each piece is assembled by artisans in a tradition of old world craftsmanship.
 When it all comes together, and you touch the perfectly balanced keys and hear the rich harmonics and subtle, silky colors, you know it’s not just any grand piano.
 It’s a Yamaha.